aws-amplify/docs/docs/cli/usage/containers.md

 #### Suggested Workflow

 It is recommended to test your application locally first before deploying with `amplify push`, otherwise your Fargate Task may fail to start if there are application issues such as missing dependencies.
-With a Single Dockerfile you can do this by navigating to `./amplify/backend/api/<name>/src` and running `docker build -t` to build and tag your image followed by `docker run` to launch
+With a Single Dockerfile you can do this by navigating to `./amplify/backend/api/<name>/src` and running `docker build -t` to build and tag your image followed by `docker run` to launch your container similar to the below example:

 ```console
 $ cd ./amplify/backend/api/<name>/src